paketo-buildpacks/paketo-website/content/docs/concepts/sbom.md

 ---
-title: "Bill of Materials"
+title: "Software Bill of Materials (SBOM)"
 weight: 440
 menu:
   main:
     parent: "concepts"
+aliases:
+  - /docs/concepts/bom
 ---

 In the Getting Started tutorial, you used the Paketo builder to build a Node.js app.
-Once you have an app image, you can access metadata about all of the dependencies present in the final app image using the bill of materials.
+Once you have an app image, you can access metadata about all of the dependencies present in the final app image using the software bill of materials.

-## What is the bill of materials?
+## What is the software bill of materials?

-A bill of materials (BOM) is an industry standard mechanism of surfacing metadata about dependencies in images or applications.
+A software bill of materials (SBOM) is an industry standard mechanism of surfacing metadata about dependencies in images or applications.
 The metadata consists of various fields such as:
 * `version`: the dependency version
 * `uri`: URI to compiled dependency
 * `checksum`: a CycloneDX-supported hash algorithm (such as SHA-256) and value of the dependency